Quick Look at this Instant Pot Pork Shoulder Roast

 Instructions

-- Instant Pot: Place trivet inside Instant Pot and add beef broth.
-Ensure valve is set to “Seal”.
+- Instant Pot: Place trivet inside Instant Pot and add 1 cup beef broth.
+Ensure valve is set to "Seal".
 Place pork shoulder on the trivet and cook on high pressure for 90 minutes.
 Allow to naturally release 15 minutes and then manually release remaining pressure carefully.

 - Shred: Remove from slow cooker and shred with two forks (discarding bone if it had one).
 Feel free to return shredded meat to Instant Pot to combine with the juices.